aseveritt/aseveritt.github.io/_pages/research.md

 author_profile: true
 ---

-I am currently a Bioinformatic Programmer II in Jeremy Willsey's lab at The University of California, San Francisco.
+I am currently a Bioinformatic Programmer III in Jeremy Willsey's lab at The University of California, San Francisco.
 I completed a BSc in Biotechnology in 2017 from the University of California, Davis.

 Currently, my research focuses on combining the molecular landscape of human brain development with the genetics underlying